Ian Lowe: Career

-In 1996 he was chair-person of the advisory council producing the first national report on the state of Australia's environment.
+In 1996, Lowe was chair-person of the advisory council producing the first national report on the state of Australia's environment.
 He is a patron of Sustainable Population Australia.
 One of his principal interests is the way policy decisions influence use of science and technology, especially in the fields of energy and environment.

 He wrote for 13 years a regular column for New Scientist and also writes for several other publications, as well as contributing frequently to electronic media programs.

 Lowe was a member of the Australian Radiation Health and Safety Advisory Council from 2002 to 2014 and a former member or chair of many other bodies advising all three levels of government in Australia.

 He was President of the Australian Conservation Foundation from 2004 to 2014.

 In April 2015 Lowe was appointed to the Expert Advisory Committee for the Nuclear Fuel Cycle Royal Commission in South Australia.

 He is currently Emeritus Professor of Science, Technology and Society and former Head of the School of Science at Griffith University.
 He is also an adjunct professor at Sunshine Coast University and Flinders University.